kristindong/Capstone_Project/README.md

 ### Source and Description

-The data was sourced from Kaggle's data repository [Kaggle's repository](https://www.kaggle.com/datasets/cnic92/200-financial-indicators-of-us-stocks-20142018).
-The full data set consisted of four files containing over 200 key financial indicators typically found in annual 10-k fillings from roughly 4000 companies for the years 2014 - 2018.
+The data was sourced from [Kaggle's data repository](https://www.kaggle.com/datasets/cnic92/200-financial-indicators-of-us-stocks-20142018).
+The full data set consists of four csv files containing over 200 key financial indicators typically found in annual 10-k fillings from roughly 4000 companies for the years 2014 - 2018.
 In addition to the financial indicators, the data contained price variance variable, defined as the percentage change in the stock's price over the calendar year), and a class variable with the label "1" if the price increased and "0" otherwise.
 For this analysis we focused only on the 2018 data set.

 ### Exploration

-During preliminary data exploration, it was apparent that the data contained null values and suspicious values (for example, values falling outside of expected range).
+During initial data exploration, it was apparent that the data contained null values and suspicious values (for example, values falling outside of expected range).
 In addition, there were redundant variables (multiple columns of the same variable) and many variables that had some overlapping (for example, gross profit and net profit).

 To make data processing and model training more efficient, we selected and kept only a subset of variables that are commonly considered to be most indicative of company performance.
 The following variables were kept in the data: